Everything You Should Know About Schwinn’s New 290 Recumbent Bike [A Review]

 It’s also backed by a pretty solid warranty, which never hurts.

-Overall, I think the 290 is going to be a success, but there’s a lot of competition in this price range – so, is this bike really worth investing in?
+Overall, I think the 290 is a nice recumbent bike, but there’s a lot of competition in this price range – so, is this bike really worth investing in?

 Well, that’s what I’m here to help you figure out.